marigold-dev/deku/benchmarks/profiling/readme.md

 - Setup deku environments
 - Start deku clusters and use `perf` to get the profiling data
   + `-F 99`: Sampling CPU stacks at 99 Hertz*
-  + `-g`: capturing stack traces so that a call graph of function ancestry can be generated later
+  + `-g`: enable call-graph (stack chain/backtrace) recording for both kernel space and user space
+  + `--call-graph dwarf`: set up and enable call-graph mode, get backtraces by using `dwarf` option
   + `-a`: samples across all CPUs

   The samples are saved in a `perf.data` file.
 This does involve CPU, file system, and disk overheads to save the samples to the file system for later processing.
  - Sleep for 10 seconds

 **Note:**
-The rate for perf is 99 Hertz, the generated flame graph from a 1000 Hertz profile.
+The rate for perf is 99 Hertz, the generated FlameGraph from a 1000 Hertz profile.
 Choosing 99 Hertz instead of 100 Hertz, is to avoid accidentally sampling in lockstep with some periodic activity, which would produce skewed results.
 You can also increase to higher rates (eg, up to 997 Hertz) for finer resolution.